shahad-mahmud/shahad-mahmud.github.io/_pages/about.md

 **Secondly,** The model predictions have been explained using the model agnostic approach.
 Thirdly, emotions in the tweets related to COVID-19 have been classified and quantified along with an illustration of the emotion dynamics during the Corona Pandemic before and after the start of the vaccination.

 **Finally,** N-gram analysis has been used for the summarization of the contributing factors.
 In terms of emotion classification from ISEAR data, our approach comes out with a better F1 score of .72 compared to some other state-of-the-art works.

+## Open-source Contributions

+### Transformers

+Transformers from Hugging Face 🤗 is a popular library that I use regularly.
+I have been contributing to this repository in case of any update or bug.
+View my contributions at the Transformers repository [here](https://github.com/huggingface/transformers/pulls?q=author%3Ashahad-mahmud).

+### Unicode Converter

+This is a tool developed using python in order to converting Bangla ASCII writing system (like Bijoy) to unicode writing system (like Avro).
+This tool is distributed as a python package also which was downloaded more than **9k** times.
+Find the package at [PyPi](https://pypi.org/project/unicodeconverter/) or view the source code at [Github](https://github.com/shahad-mahmud/unicode_converter).

+## Educations

+### Bachelor of Science in Engineering

+In 2021, I completed Bachelor of Science in Computer Science and Engineer from Rajshahi University of Engineering and Technology (RUET).
+Besides my academic study, I participated in programming contests, developed some android and web-based applications, conducted my thesis using Deep Learning techniques in NLP, and solved programming problems in various online sites including Codeforces, LightOJ, SPOJ, etc.